As decisions roll in from round 2, many MBA candidates are navigating tricky decisions about their future plans.

 “I loved my every interaction with Wharton and know it’s more prestigious.
 But is it worth choosing Wharton over Kellogg if I’m facing $60k more debt on graduation?”

 It’s an enviable privilege to choose between more than one MBA admission offer.
 And when the choices are three M7 schools, or even two in the top 10, the stakes feel incredibly high.
 Throw in the reality that your dream school may saddle you with debt against a lesser-ranked school with a scholarship offer, and you can spiral into a swirl second-guessing and what ifs.
-Especially given the MBA Admissions Changes Amid Covid-19 and the escalating economic uncertainty unfolding worldwide.

 First, a little more context on our candidates:

 Our first rock star candidate is coming from a high-profile tech startup and industry disrupter to pursue the MBA.
-While the HBS brand is peerless in prestige, drawing some 9,228 applicants last year who would kill for a spot in its ranks, she feels a greater affinity to both Wharton and MIT Sloan.
+While the Harvard MBA brand is peerless in prestige, drawing some 9,773 applicants last year who would kill for a spot in its ranks, she feels a greater affinity to both Wharton and MIT Sloan.
 To Wharton for its cultural vibe and to Sloan for its entrepreneurial opportunities, tech prowess, and social impact initiatives.
 The icing is that she received a substantive scholarship to MIT that’s hard to pass up.

-Our second is among the super-achieving wunderkinds hailing from a Central American country, to which he plans to return with his talent, connections and newly honed skills.
+Our second is among the super-achieving wunderkinds hailing from a Central American country, to which he plans to return with his talent, connections, and newly honed skills.
 Yet his financial prospects seem considerably less given the local economy in his native city, than, say, landing a job in Manhattan.
 Top that with this chorus of conflicting advice from business school peers: More than one Kellogg alum quipped that if given the chance, he would have taken Wharton, while a Wharton alum grumbled that its big brand isn’t delivering on clearing his financial debt.
 But each of the Kellogg grads, he says, are making more money than his friends who graduated from Wharton and HBS.
 This decision feels like a critical crossroads in life, he says, and he doesn’t want to make the wrong choice.

 Whether you can identify with these true scenarios (or not), my advice is consistent to anyone wrestling with multiple MBA offers or a concern about future debt.
 Here are seven factors to keep in mind in your decision-making process, gleaned from my colleagues at Fortuna Admissions: